 Trent Alexander-Arnold to Real Madrid?
 What his exit would mean to Liverpool and why replacing him might be impossible

-Real Madrid are making progress in talks over signing Trent Alexander-Arnold when his contract expires on June 30; Liverpool defender is eager to make the move to Spain so how big a loss would he be and how would his boyhood club replace him?
+Real Madrid are in talks to sign Trent Alexander-Arnold when his contract expires in June; Liverpool defender is eager to make the move so how big a loss would he be, what would his exit mean for Mohamed Salah and how would his boyhood club replace him?

-Liverpool are facing the prospect of losing Trent Alexander-Arnold on a free transfer at the end of the season as Real Madrid advance in talks over a move to take him to the Bernabeu.
+Liverpool are facing the prospect of losing Trent Alexander-Arnold on a free transfer at the end of the season as Real Madrid advance in talks to take him to the Bernabeu this summer.

-Liverpool have been trying to tie the 26-year-old academy graduate to a new, long-term contract at Anfield but he has turned down their proposals and informed them of his intention to leave when his deal expires at the end of the campaign.

 Just how big a blow would Alexander-Arnold's exit be?
 How do his numbers stack up compared to the Premier League's other top creators?
 And how on earth would Liverpool replace him?